yurikoval/omniauth-slack/README.md

        At this point, you will likely want to grab the `env['omniauth.auth']` hash and the `env['omniauth.strategy'].access_token` object.
 Use the access-token to make further API requests, or store the token and auth_hash for later retrieval.

        TODO: Fix this reference to 'below'.
-       See the note about access tokens below.
+       See the note about access-tokens below.

 ## OmniAuth::Slack Basic Examples

-TODO: Clean this sentence up, or fix the reference to 'below'.
+*TODO: Clean this sentence up, or fix the reference to 'below'.*
 The above cycle could be implemented in Sinatra or Rails as simply as described below, but first...

 #### Slack Settings
-TODO: Is this section repetitive of the basic setup above?
+*TODO: Is this section repetitive of the basic setup above?*

 Before you try to implement omniauth-slack, create a Slack app on api.slack.com.
 Then setup the app's Redirect URL list in your Slack App's `OAuth & Permissions` section on api.slack.com.
 Set one or more Redirect URL entries that match the domain:port of this simple application.
 The app doesn't have to be accessible from the public internet, just from your local machine, for example: `http://localhost:9292` or `http://192.168.0.5:8000`.